miguilimzero/filament-auto-panel/README.md

 > This linking currently do not support morphsTo detection.
 PRs are welcome!

 #### Default Pages

 By default, the Auto Resource have a list and view pages.
 The create and edit record is available as a modal action in the list and view pages respectively.

-#### Read-Only Mode

-Auto Resources and Auto Relation Managers can be read-only by setting `protected static bool $readOnly = true;` in your resource or relation manager class.
-With this mode, the create and edit actions will be disabled.

 #### Intrusive Mode